Gerald Beloe

 Gerald Harry Beloe (21 November 1877 – 1 October 1944) was an English cricketer.
 Beloe was a left-handed batsman who bowled slow left-arm orthodox.

+Early life and education

 He was born at Westbury-on-Trym, Bristol, and was educated at Marlborough College.

+Career

-Beloe made his first-class debut for Gloucestershire against Middlesex in 1898 County Championship.
+Beloe made his first-class debut for Gloucestershire against Middlesex in the 1898 County Championship.
 He made five further first-class appearances for the county, all of which came in the 1899 County Championship, with his last match coming against Middlesex at Lord's.
 In his six first-class matches for Gloucestershire, he scored a total of 153 runs at an average of 17.00, with a high score of 52 not out.
 This score was the only time he passed fifty and came against Kent.

+Death

 He died at Brandon Hill, Bristol, on 1 October 1944.